royalmo/street-view-gan/README.md

 Made by [Eric Roy](https://ericroy.net).
 Licensed under GPL3.

+> **Disclaimer:** One requirement of the project was to finish it in 8 hours
+> of work.
+This means that this project has a lot of open and easy follow-ups.
+> In other words, it is incomplete.

 ## Overview

 This repository contains all the code needed to train and play with